jenkinsci/violation-comments-to-github-plugin/README.md

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+GitHub+Plugin).

 You will need to the **pull request id** for the pull request that was built.
-You may want to have a look at [GitHub Pull Request Builder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin), it provides the environment variable `ghprbPullId`.
+You may want to have a look at [Generic Webhook Trigger plugin](https://github.com/tomasbjerre/generic-webhook-trigger-plugin) or [GitHub Pull Request Builder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin), it provides the environment variable `ghprbPullId`.

 # Screenshots